nuald/gp/README.md

 # Git/p4 helper

-A CLI tool to help with Git/p4 interaction.
+A CLI tool to help with Git, p4 and Swarm integration.

 ## Requirements